 I can hear the purists now though, “e-books aren’t real books!
 Nothing beats paper!”
 And believe me, I would have agreed with you a few years ago, but trust me, there’s a lot of benefits to e-books.
 Which isn’t to say that traditional books aren’t great too, they are; it’s just that e-books are not the hardcover killers that people make them out to be.
 In fact, if done right, e-books can help students appreciate traditional books more.

 While browsing the bookstore to buy a gift for that special someone (or yourself), you may be faced with a tough decision: e-books or the old-fashioned kind?
-Each one has its pros and cons, and choosing the best option depends on a number of factors.
+The pros and cons of ebooks vary, and choosing the best option depends on a number of factors.

 For a bibliophile like myself, there’s nothing more impressive than seeing a room with floor-to-ceiling, wall-to-wall bookshelves filled with all manner of books.
 But the problem with that setup?
 I can’t bring all of those books in my backpack!

 With e-books, you can fit entire libraries into a single electronic reader.
+If not a NOOK eReader or any tablet that can read e-books, most smartphones nowadays have apps automatically installed to read e-books.
+And if it doesn’t, there are many free apps you can download.
 This makes it convenient when you want to take a break from reading Dickens’ A Tale of Two Cities and want to continue your reading of Hegel’s Dialectics.

 The Kids Are Already On It